wtl-oss/os-commandline-validation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a package to validate your custom laravel commands.
-With this package you can use the same rule logic as with the normal validation forms.
 We tried to integrate the project as well as possible into the laravel ecosystem.
+Through that you can use the same rule logic for your validation as with the normal validation forms.

 In laravel you can easily validate user data in forms.
-But there wasn't a standard solution if you want to validate something else without forms.
+But there wasn't a standard solution if you want to validate something in the command line without forms.
-We want change that and want to offer a simple solution.
+We want change that and want to offer a simple solution in this package for this validation process.

 ### Built With